The KZG/Kate Polynomial Commitment Scheme

 If you are not familiar with pairings, I have given a small introduction to Pairings as part of this post - Weil Pairing and the MOV attack.

-The Commmitment Scheme
+The Commitment Scheme

 Let $F(x)\in \mathbb F_p[x]$ be the polynomial which needs to be committed. $F(x)$ is a polynomial of degree $d$ or less.

-$\mathbb G$ is an Elliptic Curve group of order $p$ with a generator $G$.
+We will first describe the commitment using Symmetric Elliptic Curve Pairing - i.e. $e : \mathbb G \times \mathbb G \mapsto \mathbb G_T$. $\mathbb G$ is an Elliptic Curve group of order $p$ with a generator $G$.

 Trusted Setup